westhouseproject/middleware/README.md

 ## Deployment

 Be sure that you have the settings set.
-Afterwards, run deploy.sh, and it should be good to go from there.
+Afterwards, run `deploy.sh`, and it should be good to go from there.